 Janavi Gupta

 I am a fourth-year undergraduate at Carnegie Mellon University, studying Computer Science with a minor in Human-Computer Interaction.
-I am passionate about ideas and building technologies at the intersection of caregiving/healthcare.
+I am passionate about building technologies that help people, especially at the intersection of caregiving/healthcare.

 I am an undergraduate researcher at the Robotic Caregiving and Human Interaction Lab, working with Professor Zackory Erikson on software and hardware development and evaluation of assistive robotic interfaces for people with motor impairments.
 One of my papers won a Best Paper Award at the Human-Robot Interaction (HRI) Conference 2024.
 I also serve as Undergraduate Coordinator for the lab.

-Outside of tech, I am a trained Odissi (Indian classical) dancer and currently serve as Senior Advisor for CMU Abhinaya, Carnegie Mellon University's competitive Indian classical dance team.
-I have previously served as President and Vice-President.
+I am a trained Indian classical dancer and currently serve as Senior Advisor for CMU Abhinaya, Carnegie Mellon University's competitive Indian classical dance team.
+I have previously served as Captain and Assistant Captain.

 Press features: The Tribune Review | Pittsburgh Post Gazette | CMU News